abromberg/mentat-mail/README.md

 ![Mentat Mail header](https://andybromberg.com/assets/images/generated/mentat-mail/header-1228-50860c42d.webp)

 [Mentat Mail](https://mentatmail.com) lets you send emails to LLM APIs and receive their responses in your inbox.
 For most use cases, I prefer it to using ChatGPT or Claude's interfaces.
-See this [blog post](https://andybromberg.com/mentat-mail/) for some usage examples.
+See below for some usage examples, or check out [this blog post](https://andybromberg.com/mentat-mail) for more.

 Especially with the rise of test-time compute / chain-of-thought models, I don't want to sit around in those interfaces waiting for a response.
 Email is a much nicer interface, and I'm in there all day already.